anzihenry/github-project-with-ai-template/.github/ISSUE_TEMPLATE/bug_report.md

----
-name: "缺陷反馈"
+name: "Bug Report"
-about: "报告一个问题，帮助我们改进此模版"
+about: "Report a problem so we can improve this template"
 title: "[Bug] "
 labels: [bug]
 assignees: []
 ---

-## 描述问题
+## Problem Description
-清晰地描述出现了什么问题，以及你原本预期的行为。
+Provide a clear summary of what went wrong and what you expected to happen instead.

-## 复现步骤
+## Steps to Reproduce
 1.
 2.
 3.

-## 环境信息
+## Environment Details
-- 操作系统：
-- 相关依赖或工具版本：
+- Operating system:
+- Relevant dependencies or tool versions:

-## 日志/截图
+## Logs / Screenshots
-如有日志、错误信息或截图，请在此粘贴或上传。
+Paste or upload any logs, error messages, or screenshots that help illustrate the issue.

-## 额外说明
+## Additional Context
-补充任何有助于定位问题的背景信息。
+Share any background information that may help us diagnose the problem.